WHY YOU SHOULD STOP USING THE WORD EXPAT IN GERMANY

 Expat Is A Bad Word

 In either case, it’s their doubling down on the issue that contributes to the problem and even makes it worse.
-They fail to understand how their online influence can shape people’s beliefs and values.
+They fail to understand how their online influence can shape people’s beliefs and values or outright hurt and diminish others.

 Many other regular folks (who aren’t content creators) stubbornly cling to the word as well, insisting that we can take the terms back and make them mean what they literally mean.
 While that sounds really nice, it’s not likely ever going to happen.
 Affluence, race, country of origin, etc. will continue to exert power over people’s word choices.

-I was happy to see Exberliner, soon to be The Berliner, share some of the reasons for their name change.
+I was happy to see Exberliner, now The Berliner, share some of the reasons for their name change.
 Among them was the association with the words expat:

 But by far the most common misinterpretation of the name is that it means ‘Expat Berliner’.
 This is much more problematic and harder to shake.
 These days, the term ‘expat’ feels inherently exclusive and unrepresentative.
 The lines between migrant, immigrant and expat are blurry at best, and classist and racist at worst.